Winter Palace: The Seat of the Provisional Government (1917)

-New regime
+Soviet and Modern periods

 On 30 October 1917, the palace was declared to be part of the Hermitage public museums.
 This first exhibition to be held in the Winter Palace concerned the history of the revolution, and the public were able to view the private rooms of the Imperial Family.
 This must have been an interesting experience for the viewing public, for while Soviet authorities denied looting and damage to the palace during the Storming, the Russian art connoisseur Alexander Alexandrovich Polovtsov, who visited these rooms immediately before and after the event, described the private apartments as the most badly damaged area of the palace.
 The contents of the state rooms had been sent to Moscow for safety when the hospital was established, and the Hermitage Museum itself had not been damaged during the revolution.

 Following the Revolution, there was a policy of removing all Imperial emblems from the palace, including those on the stonework, plaster-work and iron work.

+In 1920, to celebrate May (workers') day, the high wall, topped with decorated railings featuring eagles and monograms, was demolished, having already been damaged since the revolution.
+The gates were only fully demolished in the 1930s.
+What remained of the upper part of the sandstone walls was relocated to serve as the walls of the new 9th of January Gardens.
+In 2022, the railings were restored, and the restoration of the imperial monograms and eagles is set to take place in the future.

 During the Soviet era, many of the palace's remaining treasures were dispersed around the museums and galleries of the Soviet Union.
 Some were sold for hard currency while others were given away to visiting dignitaries.
 As the original contents disappeared and other items from sequestered collections began to be displayed in the palace, the distinctions between the rooms' original and later use have become blurred.
 While some rooms have retained their original names, and some even the trappings of Imperial Russia, such as the furnishings of the Small and Large Throne Rooms, many other rooms are known by the names of their new contents, such as The Room of German Art.

 Following the 1941–1944 Siege of Leningrad, when the palace was damaged, a restoration policy was enacted, which has fully restored the palace.
 Furthermore, as the Russian Government does not categorically shun remnants of the Imperial Era as was the case during Soviet rule, the palace has since had the emblems of the Romanovs restored.
 The gilded and crowned double headed eagles again adorn the walls, balconies and gates.

 Today, as part of one of the world's best known museums, the palace attracts an annual 3.5 million visitors.